 A special education minor is offered for students who are interested in working with people with disabilities whether in their major field or as a service.

-Did you know Bluffton offers a 3+1 program to help you complete a bachelors for intervention specialist and a Masters of Arts in Education with reading endorsement in just four years?
-Learn more!
+Complete a bachelors for intervention specialist and a Masters of Arts in Education with reading endorsement in just four years through Bluffton's 3+1 program.

 The child development major provides opportunities to study young children in a variety of settings.
 Coursework includes developmental curriculum, preschool classrooms and nutrition and opportunities to gain experience in various infant/toddler/early childhood environments.